A

 Privacy assessment

-Privacy assessments are supplemental workflows that appear automatically in the privacy workflow based on each launch's data practices.
+Privacy assessments are supplemental workflows that appear automatically in the privacy workflow based on each Launch's data practices or manually added to a Launch.
 Privacy managers use these assessments to understand the risks and requirements that arise under special scenarios.
-If a launch uses a special category of data, TerraTrue will ask you to complete a Data Privacy Impact Assessment.
+Some examples of privacy assessments in TerraTrue are: DPIAs, LIAs, TIAs, EU AI Act Conformity Assessment, and EU AI Act Reduced Risk Assessment.
 Privacy managers use privacy assessments to understand the finer points of their org's regulatory needs.

 Privacy Central